DIY Porch Curtains With Shower Liners

 I bought the supplies at Home Depot and got the wire cut to the length I needed, about 6 feet, so I didn’t have to buy a wire-cutting tool.

 All of the hardware only costs about $15 for both curtains.
-The curtain ring clips are also from Target.

 This is seriously the easiest tutorial to hang DIY porch curtains — much faster and cheaper than any other tutorial I’ve found!